yomidevs/local-audio-yomichan/README.md

 * **`shoui 🐈#0520`**: Maintaining and popularizing the original set of instructions that these instructions were initially based off of
 * **`jamesnicolas`**: Creator of [yomichan-forvo-server](https://github.com/jamesnicolas/yomichan-forvo-server).
 The original code was heavily based off of this project.
 * **`KamWithK`**: Creator of [Ankiconnect Android](https://github.com/KamWithK/AnkiconnectAndroid).
 This allows the local audio server to work on Android.
 Also gave advice for improving the database.
+* **`DillonWall`**: Creator of [Generate Batch Audio](https://github.com/DillonWall/generate-batch-audio-anki-addon).
+This allows you to backfill existing cards with the local audio server, or anything else.

 ## License